 8. Chat it up with Santa.

 How else is he going to know what's on your wish list?
-Lucky for us, our sister publication, Little Rock Family, created a handy cheat sheet of all the places you can find Kris Kringle this holiday season.
+If you need to get a word in with the big guy in the next two weeks, we made a handy cheat sheet of all the places you can find Kris Kringle in town.
 Check it out here.

 9. See the sights at the State Capitol.